RugeroCarmelo/EBM_ruleManagement/README.md

 # EBM rule management Protege plugin

 This tool is a protege plugin which is used to add rules to classes in protege.
-This information can be exported and opened with the EBM tool
+This information can be exported and opened with the EBM tool.
+Rules are written using the cammunda editor in the DMN format and then imported into the plugin.

 ## Getting Started
 ### Prerequisites